IntoTheVoid07/nd013-c1-vision-starter/README.md

     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training
     - reference/ - reference training with the unchanged config file
-    - experiment0/ - create a new folder for each experiment you run
+    - experiment0/ - Contains the pipeline for the reference run
     - experiment1/ - create a new folder for each experiment you run
     - experiment2/ - create a new folder for each experiment you run
     - label_map.pbtxt